Alexwestbrook/RA/rogue-adventure-shaman-guide.md

 - *Healer elf*, gives good healing against multiple enemies and exiles, no other use though

 uncommon
-- *Seeker of the light*, good healing, protection from debuffs (including silence), it takes space in your deck but can provide unlimited healing if you have the mana to do so
+- *Seeker of the light*, good healing, great protection from debuffs (including silence), it takes space in your deck but can provide unlimited healing if you have the mana to do so
 - *Magic leaf*, bad healing until you get strength, but then it can get amazing and give unlimited healing since it doesn't exile.
 Best for sustaining *Dark sigil* with strength form overcharge

 rare
 - *Druid of the high elves*, you want it for res and immune but there is small healing
-- *Nephil [ANGEL]*, gives fast healing if you go below 50% hp, damage is decent early but otherwise you won't be playing it
+- *Nephil [ANGEL]*, gives fast healing if you go below 50% hp, damage is decent early but otherwise you won't be playing it and it takes spaces in your deck
 - *Ultron [ROBOT]*, decent damage early when at low hp, also gives a free magic card with little healing, gets obsolete pretty fast and not worth spending gold on, but decent starting bonus
 - *Vampire lord*, gives decent healing scaling with strength, exiles, but not worth buying